mysciencefriend/node-red-contrib-chatgpt/README.md

    - [Optional] `msg.size` should be a string of the desired image dimensions.
 [Default:`1024x1024`]

+6. When `msg.topic` is set to `gpt-4o-mini`:

+   - [Required] `msg.payload` should be a well-written prompt that provides enough information for the model to know what you want and how it should respond.
+Its success generally depends on the complexity of the task and quality of your prompt.

+   - [Optional] `msg.history` should be an array of objects containing the conversation history.
+[Default:`[]`]

 ### Additional optional properties

 The following optional inputs are supported - `msg.max_tokens`, `msg.suffix`, `msg.n`, `msg.temperature`, `msg.top_p`, `msg.presence_penalty`, `msg.frequency_penalty`, `msg.echo`, and `msg.API_KEY` See the nodes built-in help tab for more information on how they are used.